x-datascience-datacamp/codalab_tokam2d/pages/terms.md

 ## 1. Eligibility

-This challenge is open to students enrolled in the MSc Datascience at École Polytechnique.
+This challenge is open to students enrolled in the MSc Datascience at IPP and UP-Saclay.
 Participation is voluntary and free of charge.

 Participants may compete individually, subject to the rules specified by the course instructors.